mth229/mth229.github.io/derivatives.md

 differences have a long history, automatic differentiation only dates back to the 60s.

-The `ForwardDiff` package implements automatic differentiation.
+The `Zygote` package implements automatic differentiation.
-The `MTH229` package overloads the idea of `'` that uses automatic differentiation when the notation `f'` is encountered.
+This package overloads the idea of `'`, so uses automatic differentiation when the notation `f'` is encountered.

 That means, we can find derivatives, as familiarly as: